Altisource Asset Management (NYSEAMERICAN:AAMC) Coverage Initiated by Analysts at StockNews.com

-StockNews.com began coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research note released on Friday.
-The firm issued a hold rating on the asset manager’s stock.
+StockNews.com assumed coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report released on Sunday morning.
+The brokerage issued a hold rating on the asset manager’s stock.

 Hedge Funds Weigh In On Altisource Asset Management